1. News

 • I prepared my R&D claim myself – in the correspondence you will see some links to HMRC’s guidance on R&D claims – these resources can be really useful.
 Ideally you’ll have used these to prepare your claim.
 If you are not already familiar, you have some reading to do!

-If you don’t have time or are still uncertain, you can reach out to ForrestBrown at this point.
+If you don’t have time or are still uncertain, you can reach out to ForrestBrown.
 We will be happy to review your R&D claim and provide you with clear written advice explaining any risks and making practical recommendations for next steps.

 We don’t recommend settling for a general reassurance that everything is fine.
 Remember that you carry the risk associated with your R&D claim, not your adviser.
 It is therefore your adviser’s role to ensure you understand your claim and any risks within it.
 If you don’t, ask questions.
 And if you are not satisfied with their handling of your questions, seek a second opinion.
 Do not wait until you receive a compliance check letter or you will have missed the opportunity to address any errors with minimal fuss.